 INDEX OF SCRIPTURE VERSES

 There is an Index of Designed Scripture Verses at the back of the Bible.
-Organized by book it lists chapter, verse, and page number to make it easy to find all the illustrations.
+Organized by books, it lists chapter, verse, and page number to make it easy to find all the illustrations.
 The Designed Word Art is also included in the index.
 There are two blank pages (and two of the index pages are only half full) so you could make a list of some of the artwork you add if you would like to.

 Bible journaling and adult coloring books are both very popular right now.
 The KJV My Creative Bible blends the two beautifully.
-With close to 400 drawings for you to color and lots of room for you to add your own notes and drawings this Bible is a good choice for those wanting to get started with creative journaling and those looking for a new Bible to continue their Bible art journey in.
+With close to 400 drawings for you to color and lots of room for you to add your own notes and drawings, this Bible is a good choice for those wanting to get started with creative journaling and those looking for a new Bible to continue their Bible art journey in.

 I have thoroughly enjoyed working in mine so far (applying the gesso the first time was a bit scary though).
-I will have a post up April 15th with examples of different mediums in this Bible including a few shots of what the back of my pages look like.
+I will have a post up April 15th with examples of different mediums in this Bible including a few shots of what the back of my pages looks like.
 I hope you check back then.